I-QIPS QI Coach applications are currently closed.

-Availability: Closed Session: For I-QIPS QI Coaches Only
+Availability: Closed Session - For New and Current I-QIPS QI Coaches Only

 The Institute for Continuing Professional Development in Quality Improvement and Patient Safety (I-QIPS) serves to train faculty, support innovation, and promote scholarship in quality improvement and patient safety.